Dairy Free Ricotta Cheese Substitute

 - Only 5 Ingredients

-- The perfect ricotta cheese substitute
+- The perfect ricotta cheese substitute: Similar flavor profile, mild taste, and fewer calories!

 Ingredient Notes

-Almond Flour: Make sure you’re using almond flour, and not almond meal.
+- Almond Flour: Make sure you’re using almond flour, and not almond meal.
 Almond meal is made from whole almonds with the skin still on.
 All almond flour is made from blanched almonds.
 My favorite almond flours are the Costco Kirkland brand, Thrive Market, and Anthony’s.

-Lemon Juice: You could use white vinegar, apple cider vinegar, or lime juice in place of lemon in a pinch.
+- Lemon Juice: You could use white vinegar, apple cider vinegar, or lime juice in place of lemon in a pinch.
 Same quantities.
 I prefer lemon juice.

 Recipe Step by Step